 A majority of UCMC's personnel participate in the University's defined benefit and contribution pension plans, which are considered multi-employer pension plans.
 Under the defined benefit portion of this plan, benefits are based on years of service and the employee's compensation for the five highest paid consecutive years within the last ten years of employment.
 UCMC and the University make annual contributions to this portion of the plan at a rate necessary to maintain plan funding based on the guidelines set forth by the Employee Retirement Income Security Act of 1974, on an actuarially determined basis.
 UCMC recognizes its share of net periodic pension cost as expense and any difference in the contribution amount as a transfer of unrestricted net assets.
-The adjustment to net assets was \$(14,787) and \$(7,853)
+The adjustment to net assets without donor restrictions was \$(2,823) and \$(14,787) for the years ended June 30, 2020 and 2019.
+UCMC expects to make contributions not to exceed \$2,200 for the fiscal year ending June 30, 2021.